13 Fun Facts About Calgary You Probably Didn’t Know

 Calgary is located between the front ranges of the Canadian Rockies Foothills and the Prairies.
-It lies both within the Parkland Natural Regions and the Grasslands Natural Region.
+It lies within the Parkland and Grasslands Natural Regions.

-The city offers a large metropolitan city vibe, along with the vibrant energy of a welcoming spirit.
+The city offers a large metropolitan city vibe and the vibrant energy of a welcoming spirit.

 Nestled in the foothills of the Rocky Mountains, Calgary lives through two popular rivers, the Bow River and the Elbow River.

-Calgary is one of the most underrated cities in Canada, which is often overshadowed by the other neighbouring vibrant cities.
+Calgary is one of the most underrated cities in Canada, often overshadowed by its vibrant neighbors.

-There are so many fun facts about Calgary that people are not aware of yet.
-But Calgary is that classic city that has a lot in store and is waiting to be discovered.
+There are so many fun facts about Calgary that people are unaware of.
+But Calgary is that classic city with a lot in store and waiting to be discovered.

-The city’s wide-open spaces and welcoming atmosphere is what drive people to explore downtown Calgary.
+The city’s wide-open spaces and welcoming atmosphere are what drive people to explore downtown Calgary.

 Before we list the fun facts about Calgary, how about you check out all the amazing things to do when you visit Calgary?